arturoMaki/angular-azdevops/notes.md

     Strapi has a supportive community and offers both community and enterprise plugins, allowing for extensive customization and feature extension.

 - Cannot Be Done:
   - Strapi is an Open-Source Headless CMS:
-    Strapi is designed as a headless and decoupled CMS.
-While it's easily customizable, large-scale projects may require community and development efforts.
-It may not be recommended for very large projects.
+    While it's easily customizable, large-scale projects may require community and development efforts, and Strapi may not be the recommended choice for very large projects.

   - Not an All-in-One Solution:
     Strapi focuses on content management and APIs.
 It does not provide a presentation layer or act as an all-in-one solution.
 It does not include a built-in page builder.